cookies-xor-cream/HugoTest/content/posts/poetry/wip/a_more_than_a_friend_trying_to_be_a_stranger.md

 ---
 tags: ['New']
-title: 'A 'More Than A Friend?'
-Trying To Be A Stranger'
+title: "A 'More Than A Friend?'
+Trying To Be A Stranger"
 date: 2024-02-26
 ---